Pea vs Whey Protein (Which is Best for You?)

 According to a study, pea protein production generates 4–7 times fewer greenhouse gas emissions than milk protein production.

-By consuming plant-based proteins like peas, you may lessen your environmental impact without jeopardizing your fitness objectives.
+You may lessen your environmental impact by consuming plant-based proteins like peas without jeopardizing your fitness objectives.
 (5)

 Price